Allergy Shots in Memphis, TN: What to Know

 TennCare covers allergy testing and immunotherapy through three MCOs: BlueCare (BCBST), UnitedHealthcare Community Plan of TN, and Wellpoint Tennessee.
 Prior authorization is required under step-therapy provisions.

 Curex accepts most major Tennessee insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, Curex costs less than a single allergist visit in Memphis.
+At $129/month without insurance, Curex at-home SCIT (allergy shots) costs a fraction of traditional Year 1 shot costs in Memphis.

 Allergy Shot Resources